Enjoying our puzzle hints?

 Definition: a state of confusion or disorientation

-Why it's tricky: can also refer to a type of weather or atmospheric condition
+Why it's tricky: can also refer to a type of atmospheric condition

 SPELL

-Definition: a state of being under a magical or hypnotic influence
+Definition: a state of being under a magical influence

-Why it's tricky: can also refer to a series of letters or a magical formula
+Why it's tricky: can also refer to a sequence of characters in a word

 DIOXIDE